jolejarz/binary-surveillance-prototype/README.md

-# Binary Surveillance Prototype: Schematics
+# Binary Surveillance Prototype: Schematics and Cost Calculations

-These programs generate the data for reproducing Figures 2, S1, S2, S4, and S5 in the referenced article.
+These programs generate the data for reproducing Figures 2, S1, S2, S3, S4, S5, S6, S7, and S8 in the referenced article.

 # License and Copyright